hackclub/hackclub/workshops/website_mockup_generator/README.md

 ```

 #### Customizing the `<body>` style
-Now, let us customize the body style.
-Change the body background using `background-color: red;`.
-Change the body text color into white using `color : white;`.
-To make the website look better, let us align the items using `align-items: center;`.
-Finally, the CSS class for the body will be similar :
+Now, let us customize the `<body>` tag. we will change the background color to and the text color to white.
+To make the website look better, let us align our items to center using `align-items` and `justify-content`:

 ```css
 body {